cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 After that go to [new task page](http://localhost:8080/tasks/create) and create one with [the video file][vtest-avi].
 You can choose any task name, any labels, and even another video file if you like.
 In this case `Remote sources` option was used to specify the video file.
-Press submit button at the end to finish the process.
+Press `submit` button at the end to finish the process.

 ![Create a video annotation task](/images/create_video_task.png)

 Open the task and use [AI tools][cvat-ai-tools-user-guide] to start tracking an object.
-Draw a bounding box around the object and it will be tracked during a couple of frames forward.
+Draw a bounding box around an object and it will be tracked during a couple of frames forward.

 ![Start tracking an object](/images/start_tracking.png)